 Somerset Crisis Safe Space

-Somerset Crisis Safe Spaces were co-designed by local people with experience of mental health crisis who wanted more support available in the community rather than at hospital.
+Somerset Crisis Safe Space was co-designed by local people with experience of mental health crisis who wanted more support available in the community rather than at hospital.
 The service is designed for individuals who need immediate and short term crisis prevention and do not require more intensive care from either an emergency or inpatient service.

 Second Step run this service in Bridgwater, Glastonbury and Frome.
 Mind in Somerset run the services for South Somerset and Taunton & West Somerset.

 Who do we support?

 We support people over the age of 18, who live within the Sedgemoor and Mendip area.

 The crisis provision can support with short term intervention for up to 2 weeks supporting clients with signposting into a range of different support networks that are available to clients.

 We're afraid our Mendip crisis service is currently running a reduced service so it is not possible to self-refer there at the moment.